Skip to main content

 Vitamin D3 is recommended during pregnancy, and most prenatal vitamins include some D3.
 Vitamin K2 has limited pregnancy data, and routine high-dose K2 supplementation during pregnancy is not standard.
 Always confirm doses with your OB.

-K2 can interact with warfarin, since both Vitamin K1 and K2 affect how the medication works.
+K2 can interact with warfarin, since both vitamin K1 and K2 affect how the medication works.
 The key is consistency, not avoidance.
 If you and your physician decide to use K2, the dose stays steady and your INR (a blood clotting test) is monitored closely.

 Vitamin K1 (phylloquinone) is found in leafy greens and mostly supports blood clotting.
 Vitamin K2 (menaquinone) is found in fermented foods, animal products, and supplements, and mostly directs calcium into bone and away from arteries.
 Both matter, but K2 is the one we add for cardiovascular and bone health.

-Vitamin D3 can worsen calcium-based kidney stones in some patients, especially at very high doses or in those with hyperparathyroidism.
+Vitamin D3 can worsen calcium-based kidney stones in some patients, particularly at very high doses or in those with hyperparathyroidism.
 We test calcium and PTH before starting high doses and recommend steady hydration.
 K2 may help by routing calcium away from soft tissue.

 Current data suggests K2 may slow the progression of arterial calcification rather than fully reverse it.
 The most compelling studies are in postmenopausal women using high-dose K2 (180 mcg or more of MK-7).
 The effect is real but modest, and lifestyle still leads.

 Vitamin D3 plays a small role in testosterone production.
-Patients with low Vitamin D levels often see modest improvements in testosterone after correcting deficiency.
+Patients with low vitamin D levels often see modest improvements in testosterone after correcting deficiency.
 D3 is not a primary testosterone treatment, but it is part of the foundation.

-Yes, you can take D3 + K2 with a calcium supplement, and the combination is often safer than calcium alone.
+Yes, you can take D3 plus K2 with a calcium supplement, and the combination is often safer than calcium alone.
 K2 helps direct the calcium where you actually want it (bone) instead of artery wall.
 We still prefer calcium from food first.

-If your Vitamin D level is too high (often above 100 ng/mL), we lower or stop your dose, recheck calcium, and monitor symptoms like nausea, weakness, or kidney stress.
+If your vitamin D level is too high (often above 100 ng/mL), we lower or stop your dose, recheck calcium, and monitor symptoms like nausea, weakness, or kidney stress.
 Vitamin D toxicity is rare but real, usually from very high doses taken without testing.

-Vitamin D3 may help modulate the immune response in some autoimmune conditions, including multiple sclerosis, Hashimoto's thyroiditis, and rheumatoid arthritis.
+Vitamin D3 may help modulate the immune response in some autoimmune conditions, including multiple sclerosis, Hashimotos thyroiditis, and rheumatoid arthritis.
 Dosing should be guided by labs and by your specialist, not by a generic protocol.

 K2 is well tolerated for most people.
 Side effects are uncommon and usually mild (a brief upset stomach).
 The key safety issue is interaction with blood thinners, which is why we screen medication lists before recommending it.

-Yes, Quest, LabCorp, and most hospital labs in the Philadelphia area run accurate 25-OH Vitamin D testing.
+Yes, Quest, LabCorp, and most hospital labs in the Philadelphia area run accurate 25-OH vitamin D testing.
 We coordinate the order through Fishtown Medicine, and patients usually get results within a few days.

-You know you are absorbing Vitamin D by retesting your blood level after 8 to 12 weeks of steady dosing.
+You know you are absorbing vitamin D by retesting your blood level after 8 to 12 weeks of steady dosing.
 If the level barely moved, we look at fat absorption, gut health, body fat percentage, or product quality.
 Vitamin D needs fat in the gut to absorb well.

 Related Intelligence